scaphold-io/scaphold-docs/docs/custom-logic/pre-operations.md

 ## Manipulate Input and Pass Metadata

-If this were our original input
+If this were our original input:

 ```javascript
 {
   "input": {